The right court shoes can improve traction, stability, and comfort while helping reduce fatigue and injury risk.

 Court shoes achieve this necessary stability by reinforcing the upper around the big toe and outside of the foot, and by adding a “shank” in the midsole.

 The reinforcements on the upper are often visible and easy to identify.
-Sometimes it is a rubber material that matches the outsole and wraps up over the top or your foot, and sometimes it is a polyurethane overlay on the outside of your foot.
-Regardless of material, these sections are designed to catch your weight while you plant your foot and change direction to stay in position.
+Sometimes it is a rubber material that matches the outsole and wraps up over the top of your foot, and sometimes it is a polyurethane overlay on the outside of your foot.

 Less obviously, the shank, situated in the midsole, is a rigid material that helps the shoe maintain its shape when you change direction quickly.
 This piece takes all of your body weight and rebounds it into your leg so that you can trust your step while keeping your eye on the ball.